-- tardive dyskinesia (a reaction to some medicines with uncontrollable twitching or jerking movements of the arms and legs)
+- tardive dyskinesia (a reaction to some medicines with uncontrollable twitching or jerking movements of the tongue, face, mouth, jaw, arms and legs)

-- neuroleptic malignant syndrome (a serious reaction to some medicines with a sudden increase in body temperature, extremely high blood pressure and severe convulsions)
+- neuroleptic malignant syndrome (a serious reaction to some medicines with a sudden increase in body temperature, very fast heartbeat, extremely high or low blood pressure and severe muscle stiffness or fits)

 - low white blood cell count

 Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.
 Do not take risperidone until you and your doctor have discussed the risks and benefits involved.